Learning-To-Measure: In-Context Active Feature Acquisition: Method

-While our method is agnostic to the specific parameterization of sequence models, we use a modified Transformer model with a separate predictor and policy head.
-Relative to a standard Transformer, we (i) modify the input representation by concatenating masked input features to the label (or padded zeros), (ii) remove positional embeddings, and (iii) replace causal masking with an alternative attention masking structure during both training and inference.
-The details of our architecture are given in Appendix \ref{app:architecture}.
+{\bf{Model Architecture.}} While our conceptual framework and policy optimization are agnostic to the specific parameterization of sequence models, we propose a joint Transformer encoder with a separate target predictor and acquisition policy head as a proof of concept.
+Relative to a standard Transformer, we make the following key changes to model the posterior predictive distributions in Equation~\ref{eq:seq_loss_policy}. (i) To represent missing features, each sample $i$ in a sequence is represented as the concatenation of its masked features, missingness indicator, and label: $[\mathbf{x}^i \odot \mathbf{r}^i, \mathbf{r}^i, y^i]$.
+The encoding strategy is standard in prior AFA work~\citep{covert2023learning, gadgil2024estimating, norcliffe2025stochastic}. (ii) To make the model invariant to the ordering of samples in the sequence, we remove positional embeddings and replace causal masking with an alternative attention masking structure during both training and inference for permutation invariance, consistent with related work \citep{nguyen2022transformer, ye2024exchangeable}.
+Additional details of our architecture are given in Appendix~\ref{app:architecture}.

-\paragraph{Training} In practice, our pretraining consists of two stages.
-Since the optimal predictor $f_\phi$ is independent of the policy $\pi_\theta$, we first pretrain $f_\phi$ on random feature subsets $X_o$ for any $o \subset [d]$, then jointly training the model and policy head.
-At each training step, we sample a batch of tasks from $p(\mathcal{T})$ and treat them as randomly permuted sequences.
+{\bf{Training.}} In practice, our pretraining consists of two stages.
+In the first stage, we pretrain $f_\phi$ on query points with random feature subsets $X_o$ for any $o \subset [d]$, exploiting the fact that the optimal predictor is independent of the policy $\pi_\theta$..
+In the second stage, we train $\pi_\theta$ with $f_\phi$ held fixed.
+At each training step, we sample a batch of tasks with different label distributions and missingness mechanisms from $\mathbb{P}_\mathcal{T}$, draw data for each task, and present the samples as a randomly permuted sequence to the model.
+We implement blocked policies (\Cref{def:blocked_policy}) by masking unavailable actions to ensure that missing features (with $R_j=0$) are not acquired by the policy during training.
 Details of the training procedure are provided in Algorithm~\ref{alg:gsm_training} and Algorithm~\ref{alg:gsm_training_policy} (Appendix~\ref{app:architecture}).
-Figure~\ref{fig:Pretraining} (left) summarizes the procedure.
+Figure~\ref{fig:Pretraining} (left) summarizes the procedure for a single task.

-\paragraph{Inference} After pretraining, the sequence model $\pi_{\theta}$ is deployed for online AFA decision-making.
-Algorithm~\ref{alg:gsm_test} (Appendix~\ref{app:architecture}) summarizes the feature-acquisition procedure for unseen query samples in a given task, which requires no gradient updates (see Figure~\ref{fig:Pretraining} (right)).